 6:30pm – Buy basic supplies from the Coop

-The great thing about staying at Longstone Lodge is that you can self-cater as many meals as you want so pick up some essentials at the Coop in Hugh Town before heading back to Longstone Lodge.
+The great thing about staying at Longstone Lodge is that you can self-cater as many meals as you want, so pick up some essentials at the Coop in Hugh Town before heading back to Longstone Lodge.
 You can also get cashback here or grab some cash from the Lloyds cash point next to the post office.

 7pm – Walk back to Longstone Lodge and sample their

 The facilities at Longstone Lodge are modern and well maintained, however after a full day exploring the island you may not fancy buying ingredients to cook from scratch, so consider trying one of Amy’s frozen homemade dinners.
-In the freezer by reception you’ll find hearty favourites like chilli, lasagne, and Shepard’s pie, all of which are really tasty.
+In the freezer by the reception you’ll find hearty favourites like chilli, lasagne, and Shepard’s pie, all of which are really tasty.
 Cook for 45 minutes from frozen and eat on your balcony with a glass of Holy Vale wine whilst watching the sunset.